Redfox/Redfox/README.md

 # Hi there

-My name is Vitor Pereira, I'm Brazilian software engineer, currently living in São Paulo.
+My name is Vitor Pereira, I'm a Brazilian software engineer, currently living in São Paulo.

-On my free time I work on [Watchfy](https://watchfy.com/), wich is basically a platform to watch videos together with friends and other peoples, and study hacking and security 👨🏼‍💻
+In my free time, I work on [Watchfy](https://watchfy.com/), which is a platform to watch videos together with friends and other peoples, and study hacking and security 👨🏼‍💻

 # Detailed informations
 * **Name**: Vitor Pereira